sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

   Figure 7: Distribution of projects by originally budgeted project cost and originally scheduled project duration

+As is shown above, the values for the initial starting budgets and scheduled durations for each project skews right.
+And, as can be seen, there are several notably extreme budget values present in this data.
+It is also worth noting here, the extreme difference in scale between one variable and the other.
+Whereas each project's schedule is displayed in thousands of days, budgets here are plotted by the hundreds of millions of dollars.

 .. figure:: ../../docs/_static/figures/08-project-change-hist.jpg
   :align: center
   :width: 100%

   Figure 8: Distribution of projects by forecasted changes to project budget and project duration

+Next, while looking at total budget and schedule change, which is the total value of changes made to each project, we can see values that are less skewed, but that still contain outlying values.
+Something to note here is that these change plots also show us that changes to projects do not always lead to increases in budget and duration, and that in some cases projects actually decrease in forecasted budget and duration over time.

 .. figure:: ../../docs/_static/figures/09-project-change-ratio-hist.jpg
   :align: center